The most famous restaurant in every state

 Iowa: Northwestern Steakhouse, Mason City

-Named the most iconic restaurant in Iowa by Thrillist, this 100-year-old steak house continues to delight its guests with steaks sizzling in extra virgin olive oil, butter and a special Greek seasoning blend.
-Opened by Greek immigrants Pete Maduras and Tony Papouchis, the Mason City restaurant is now owned by Tony's son Bill and his wife Ann, who are keen to preserve the Greek legacy.
-Although the menu has changed throughout the decades, the dishes largely remain faithful to Tony's original recipes.
+Opened in 1920, this celebrated steakhouse continues to thrill diners with steaks sizzling in extra virgin olive oil, butter, and a signature Greek seasoning blend.
+Founded by Greek immigrants Pete Maduras and Tony Papouchis, the Mason City institution is now run by Papouchis’ son Bill and his wife Ann, who are dedicated to preserving its Greek heritage.
+Even today, the menu remains largely faithful to the original recipes, keeping the flavors and traditions of the past alive.

 Kansas: Joe's Kansas City Bar-B-Que, Kansas City